Pikysyry maneuver

-The Pikysyry maneuver was a tactic used by Brazilian marshal Luís Alves de Lima e Silva, Duke of Caxias, during the Paraguayan War to outflank the Paraguayan southern defense line along the stream of Pikysyry consisting of 142 gun platforms along a line 9.1 km long, built by the British engineer Lt.
+The Pikysyry maneuver was a tactic used by Brazilian marshal Luís Alves de Lima e Silva, Duke of Caxias, during the Pikysyry campaign (part of the Paraguayan War) to outflank the Paraguayan southern defense line along the stream of Pikysyry consisting of 142 gun platforms along a line 9.1 km long, built by the British engineer Lt.
 Col. George Thompson.
 Just to the north were the batteries of Angostura, protecting the River Paraguay.
 Marshal Caxias decided to attack from the Paraguayan rear by constructing a 10.7 km road on the Chaco side of the river starting at Santa Theresa.

 Background

 On 11 Oct.
 1868, 1,122 men under the command of Lt.
 Col. Antonio Tiburcio landed near Santa Theresa on the west side of the Paraguay River.
 An additional 2,925 infantry, 327 pontoniers, 198 artillerymen and 94 cavalry were landed and overall command for building the road was the responsibility of Lt.
 Col. Rufino Galvao of the Engineers.
 The road was constructed of palm tree trunks.
 On 27 Nov.
 Marshal Caxias moved his headquarters to the Chaco side of the river.
 By early December, the road had been completed to Santa Helena and 19,000 Allied troops were ready to cross over to San Antonio.